bsrahmat/fuzzy-neural/README.md

 <br>
 </br>

-## Other research by Researchers can be found also at:
+## Other books by the Author can be found also at:

 http://www.i-ot.net/